mellowagain/Titan/README.md

                 {
                     "username": "username1",
                     "password": "password1",
-                    "enabled": true, // May be omitted if you want set it to default value (true) "sentry": false, // May be omitted if you want set it to default value (false) "secret": "Shared Secret for SteamGuard" // May be omitted if you don't want to use the shared secret generator
+                    "enabled": true, // May be omitted in order to set it to default value (true) "sentry": false, // May be omitted in order to set it to default value (false) "secret": "Shared Secret for SteamGuard" // May be omitted if usage of the shared secret generator is not needed
                 },
                 {
                     "username": "username11",
                     "password": "password11",
-                    "enabled": false, // May be omitted if you want set it to default value (true) "sentry": false, // May be omitted if you want set it to default value (false) "secret": "Shared Secret for SteamGuard" // May be omitted if you don't want to use the shared secret generator
+                    "enabled": false, // May be omitted in order to set it to default value (true) "sentry": false, // May be omitted in order to set it to default value (false) "secret": "Shared Secret for SteamGuard" // May be omitted if usage of the shared secret generator is not needed
                 }
             ]
         },